aws-solutions/qnabot-on-aws/docs/using_cloud9/README.md

 # Using AWS Cloud9 to Deploy QnABot

 QnABot can be installed via a properly configured [AWS Cloud 9](https://aws.amazon.com/cloud9/) instance.
-The Amazon Cloud9 instance requires at least 25GB of storage space.
+The AWS Cloud9 instance requires at least 25GB of storage space.
 The bash commands below will create an AWS Cloud9 environment in the default VPC.

 ## Launching AWS CloudShell